|Contents of this page:|

 Is quantum chaos just a mathematical-conceptual game without relevance for experiments?
 Our work has been among the first to propose actual applications of quantum chaos phenomena, and to my knowledge the two patents I co-authored were the very first to rely on such phenomena.

-From my point of view, the important message in that work is that the type of chaos in the linear wave equation we are discussing above dominates the physics, especially near the lasing threshold.
+What I'm discussing above is chaos in the linear wave equation.
+This phenomenon often dominates the physics, especially near the lasing threshold.
 At higher powers the nonlinearity of the medium itself becomes more important.This is something we had earlier addressed in an invited conference contribution , and also commented on in a book chapter titled "2-d Microcavities: Theory and Experiments" .

 *Note:Last significant revision: 09/09/04.